richardtallent/vue-simple-calendar/README.md

 Note that `item` is a version of the calendar item _normalized_ to be shown on that week's row, it's not the bare item pulled from the `items` prop.
 This customized version parses and defaults the `startDate` and `endDate`, defaults missing `id` to a random number, defaults a blank title to "Untitled", and adds a number of `classes` values based on the position and role of the item as shown for that week (whether it continues from the previous week, etc.).
 The original item is passed back as `item.originalItem`.

+### weekNumber

+This optional named slot **replaces** the content shown in the "week number" column.
+By default, this shows the week number of that week within its year (given your chosen startingDayOfWeek, and where week "1" is the week that contains January 1).
+However, using the `weekNumber` slot, you can use this column to display anything -- a number, icons, text, etc. This slow passes three scoped variables:

+- `weekStart`: The date that begins the week
+- `numberInYear`: The calendar week number (_i.e._, the number that would have been displayed by default)
+- `numberInPeriod`: The number of the week within the period (the month, unless you've overridden the period shown)

+Using CSS, you can define your own width, colors, etc., and you can move the column to display after the days rather than before.

+Note that this column "belongs" to the week, so if the week scrolls due to the number of items that week, so will the contents of this column.

 ## Customizing the Look and Feel

 In addition to slots, this component is designed to allow for significant customization of the look and feel solely through CSS.
 Here's the structure of the markup generated by the component (combined with the default header component).
 Each line represents a Vue SLOT (all caps) or an HTML element (first word on the line).
 Indentation represents the hierarchy.
 Each word _after_ the first word is a class applied to the element.
 Classes in (parenthesis) are conditional.
 Loops (_i.e._, `v-for`) are shown in [brackets].